Mtillmann/mtillmann.github.io/posts/color-helper-a-chrome-extension-for-colorblind-people.md

 ---
 layout: doc
 date: 2024-01-14
-title: Color Helper - A Chrome Extension for Colorblind People
+title: Color Helper - A Browser Extension for Colorblind People
-description: I've created a Chrome extension that helps colorblind people to identify colors and color shades on websites
+description: I've created a Browser extension that helps colorblind people to identify colors and color shades on websites
 tags:
   - projects
   - is-it-red